paulinedao/paulinedao/README.md

 #### Certifications 📜

-- Coursera: Tools for Data Science
+- Coursera: Tools for Data Science, Machine learning Specialization: Regression and Classification
 - Edx: Python for AI and Development, Python for Data Science, Analyzing data with Python, Visualizing data with Python